Im0/ansible-audit/README.md

 The plugin will produce a zipfile within the configured directory defined in self.config['working_dir'].
 The zip file contains a JSON file and two HTML files.

+'working_dir' can be overwritten by specifying the external variable OUTPUT_DIR. ie.  OUTPUT_DIR=/tmp/ansible

 Alter the jinja templates if you wish to adjust the look and feel of the HTML output.